SkyRats/tellobase/README.md

 ### 2. Set up your Python environment

-Use your favorite Python package manager to set up Python 2.7 and the following packages:
+Use your favorite Python package manager to set up Python (we used Python 3.8.10) and the following packages:

 * opencv-python
 * mediapipe as mp